singingwolfboy/flask-dance/docs/understanding-the-magic.rst

 After the user finishes the OAuth dance, they will be redirected back to the :meth:`~OAuth2ConsumerBlueprint.authorized` view from your blueprint.
-This will save the OAuth token to whatever token storage backend you are using, and will then redirect the user to a different page on your website.
+This will save the OAuth token to whatever token storage you are using, and will then redirect the user to a different page on your website.

 By default, the user will be redirected back to the root page (``/``).